 \subsubsection{Han et al.'s model}

-Han et al. \cite{han} assess the relative importance of 9 parotid gland sub-regions for predicting injury ($\ge$ grade 2 xerostomia at 6 months post-radiotherapy) and recovery ($\ge$ grade 2 xerostomia at 6 months post-radiotherapy, followed by $<$ grade 2 xerostomia at 18 months post-radiotherapy).
-Sub-regions were defined by first applying a 3 mm margin to whole parotid glands, then dividing glands into three radial sectors (anterior, medial, posterior), then further dividing these sectors along the inferior-superior axis into 3 equal-length regions.
+Han et al. \cite{han} assess the relative importance of 9 parotid gland subregions for predicting injury ($\ge$ grade 2 xerostomia at 6 months post-radiotherapy) and recovery ($\ge$ grade 2 xerostomia at 6 months post-radiotherapy, followed by $<$ grade 2 xerostomia at 18 months post-radiotherapy).
+Subregions were defined by first applying a 3 mm margin to whole parotid glands, then dividing glands into three radial sectors (anterior, medial, posterior), then further dividing these sectors along the inferior-superior axis into 3 equal-length regions.
 Voxels within a parotid gland corresponding to these importance regions are shown in Fig~\ref{fig:han_imp}.

-Han et al. \cite{han} determined the relative importance of 9 dose-volume statistics in 10\% volume increments from D10 (Minimum dose to 10\% volume) to D90 (Minimum dose to 90\% volume) in each sub-region.
-For our purposes, the mean importance computed over all dose statistics was used as a single relative importance estimate for each sub-region.
+Han et al. \cite{han} determined the relative importance of 9 dose-volume statistics in 10\% volume increments from D10 (Minimum dose to 10\% volume) to D90 (Minimum dose to 90\% volume) in each subregion.
+For our purposes, the mean importance computed over all dose statistics was used as a single relative importance estimate for each subregion.
 Spearman's rank correlation coefficient, $r_s$, was calculated between uptake and relative importance for predicting injury, and recovery.